deutsche-nationalbibliothek/pica-rs/README.md

 The `slice` command returns records within a range.
 The lower bound is inclusive, whereas the upper bound is exclusive (half-open interval).
+The numbering of records is zero-based; the first record is at position 0, the second at position 1, and so on.
+A range specified by `--start` and `--end` might contain less elements, if the range contains invalid records.

+See `pica slice --help` for a detailed description of all options.

 Examples: